 Possession, consumption or use of alcoholic beverages or illegal drugs (including marijuana) is not permitted.
 Anyone violating this policy will be subject to immediate termination.
 You must pass a drug screen prior to employment, after any accident, at any time that your Foreman or other Company supervisory personnel suspect that the policy is being violated.
 Random drug tests may also be requested.

 Foremen: Employees can be sent for drug testing if their behavior or appearance suggests they may be impaired.
-Contact the Safety Office of HR Director if you suspect alcohol or drug use by an employee.
+Contact the Safety Office of HR Director if you suspect iobsite.